AlexsLemonade/refinebio/common/README.md

 python setup.py sdist
 ```

-The Dockerfiles know how to find the package and install it in the container.
+The Dockerfiles for other projects know how to find the package and install it
+in the container.